Employment · Commercial Vehicle Enforcement

 OR equivalent will substitute for the above required experience.

 All Washington State Patrol applicants are subject to background investigations, including a polygraph examination, because of the nature of the work and the security requirements.
-When a polygraph is offered to an applicant, they must bring with them a certified copy of their driving record from the Department of Licensing to the polygraph appointment.

 Hiring & Application Process